Idaho National Laboratory: Biological Systems

 The Biological Systems department is housed in 15 laboratories with a total of 12000 sqft at the INL Research Center in Idaho Falls.
 The department engages in a wide variety of biological studies, including studying bacteria and other microbes that live in extreme conditions such as the extremely high temperature pools of Yellowstone National Park.
 These types of organisms could boost the efficiency of biofuels production.
 Other studies related to uncommon microbes have potential in areas such as carbon dioxide sequestration and groundwater cleanup.

 Hybrid energy systems

 INL is pioneering the research and testing associated with hybrid energy systems that combine multiple energy sources for optimum carbon management and energy production.
-For example, a nuclear reactor could provide electricity when certain renewable resources aren't available, while also providing a carbon-free source of heat and hydrogen that could be used, for example, to make liquid transportation fuels from coal.
+For example, a nuclear reactor could provide electricity when certain renewable resources are not available, while also providing a carbon-free source of heat and hydrogen that could be used, for example, to make liquid transportation fuels from coal.